This is a Guest Post by Hollee Hollee Schwartz Temple Co-Author of The book:

 Through the course of writing the book, however, Becky was willing to let go of some of the parenting power, and that led the whole family to a better balance.
 Today, her husband is responsible for breakfasts, lunches and grocery shopping … and she has learned to be OK with whatever he picks!

-4) Work toward a life that reflects your priorities and passions.
+4. Work toward a life that reflects your own priorities

 The most successful moms we interviewed found ways to embrace their priorities through their work.
 Many tried entrepreneurial ventures to gain more control over their schedules.
 Some worked reduced hours while their kids were little; others ramped off for a few years or more.